openAFT/adaptfx/README.md

 A last addition is made with graphical user interfaces that facilitate the use of the interpolation algorithms.
 There are two interfaces that can be run.
 In these interfaces all variables can be given to compute an adaptive frationation plan for a patient.

->Note!: The interfaces are not optimized and thus it is not recommended to use them to further develop extensions.
+>Note!: The interfaces are not optimised and thus it is not recommended to use them to further develop extensions.

 ### T-distribution
 Apart from using a gamma prior for the standard deviation, a full bayesian approach can be done with a conjugate prior for the variance.